opalmedapps/opal-app/docs/deployment/ci-cd.md

       This provides early feedback (in the form of a failed pipeline) to alert developers that the build will later fail since the dependencies are unable to install successfully.
   - Stage 2: `build`
-    - `build android`/`build ios`/`build web` (manual/manual/auto): App builds are not automatically executed, to save on resources.
+    - `build android`/`build ios`/`build web` (manual/manual/auto): Mobile app builds are not automatically executed, to save on resources.
-      This makes sense given that developers will rarely need to build the app on every commit they push.
+      This makes sense given that developers will rarely need to build the mobile app on every commit they push.
       However, a manual button is available to build the app on demand (using the Dev environment settings and backend).
       The resulting `apk`, `ipa` and web files are available as artifacts for download.
   - Stage 3: `test`